 The Day My Dogs Went Fishing

-Though dogsled adventure tours have been a way of life for my family and I for nearly 30 years, I first learned the art of mushing back in the late '70s from the famous adventurer Will Steger.
+Though dogsled adventure tours have been a way of life for my family and I for over 30 years, I first learned the art of mushing back in the late '70s from the famous adventurer Will Steger.
 My wife Susan and I lived in a sod-roofed log cabin with no power and no phone at his remote homestead near Ely, Minnesota.
-Since the nearest road was over 2 miles away, we brought in all our supplies by dogteam.
+Since the nearest road was over 2 miles away, we brought in all our supplies by dog team.

 Boy, was I wrong.
 Perhaps they caught the scent of a passing deer or maybe they saw a rabbit race across the trail far ahead.
 Whatever it was, something triggered all six of them to suddenly lurch upright in a flash and bolt down the trail.
 I lunged to grab the sled but I fell in the snow and the empty sled banged merrily down the trail.
 I yelled for them to stop but they were soon out of earshot so I took off in a dead run after them.
 Before long they disappeared around a bend, headed in the direction of Jackfish Bay on Basswood Lake in the Minnesota-Ontario border wilderness.